akshayprabhu200/UCSD/src/pages/incoming.md

 1. **Book a bank appointment!**

    - [More on banking in the banking section](#banking-in-the-us)
    - Banks in the US will NOT entertain you without an appointment.
 Book an appointment for this while you are in India.
-This time is peak season to the point the Nobel Drive branch calls in twelve banks from other branches to handle the demand.
+This time is peak season to the point the Chase Nobel Drive branch calls in twelve additional bankers from other branches to handle the demand.
    - [The link to book an appointment for Chase](https://www.chase.com/meeting-scheduler/getstarted)
    - [The link to book an appointment for Bank of America](https://secure.bankofamerica.com/secure-mycommunications/public/appointments/)